Rokasl/CS408_project/report/source/12_chapter_5.md

 var mode = operators[0].implementation(null, [], []);
 ```

-The machine will keep executing in a while loop until stack becomes empty and before halting
+The machine will keep executing in a while loop until stack becomes empty; before halting
-it will return the final mode and call printer function to display the output.
+it will return the final mode and call printer helper function to display the output.
 In each while cycle
 machine check the current computation tag, it can either be a "value" or a "command" and depending on
 which one it is, machine will act accordingly.

-**Value**
+#### Computation - "value"

 If the "mode.comp.tag" is equal to "value" then machine will look at the first frame of the stack
 to receive information on what to do next.
 There are four options depending on the frame tags, each